iopipe/iopipe-js/README.md

 yarn add @iopipe/iopipe
 ```

-Then require this module, passing it an object with your project token ([register for access](https://www.iopipe.com)), and it will automatically monitor and collect metrics from your applications running on AWS Lambda.
+Then require this module, passing it an object with your project token ([get a free account](https://www.iopipe.com)), and it will automatically monitor and collect metrics from your applications running on AWS Lambda.

-If you are using the Serverless Framework to deploy your lambdas, check out our [serverless plugin](https://github.com/iopipe/serverless-plugin-iopipe).
+If you are using the Serverless Framework to deploy your lambdas, check out our [serverless plugin](https://github.com/iopipe/serverless-iopipe-layers).

 Example: